payu-org/payu/docs/source/usage.rst

    payu status --update

+  Please use ``--update`` with caution, as it calls ``qstat`` each time it runs and may be considered attacks in quick succession.
+We recommend a minimal refresh interval of 60 seconds.

-* Current model time for running experiments or finished model time for completed experiments, e.g., 1953-10-23T04:00:00.
+* Current model time for running experiments or finished model time for completed experiments (e.g., 1953-10-23T04:00:00).
   This feature is implemented in models:
    * ACCESS-OM2
    * ACCESS-OM3
    * ACCESS-ESM1.5